 - Fireworks and fire arms

 Injuries resulting from these types of accidents are often very serious and can sometimes lead to severe, long-term disabilities.
 The person or company responsible can be held accountable through a lawsuit filed on behalf of the injured child.
-And when that negligence results in the death of a child, a claim by the parent or parents will be a difficult and sensitive matter best shepherded by professionals with years of understanding, compassion, and patience handling these situations.
+And when that negligence results in the death of a child, a claim by the parent or parents will be a difficult and sensitive matter best handled by professionals with years of understanding, compassion, and patience handling these situations.